sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 nohup nice bwa mem -t 10 -p inputreference.fa inputfasta.fastq > outputfile.sam &    #it's a good idea to add a nice value as well
 ```

-An ampersand, &, at the end of a command will send it to the background, however this is not enough as it will still be sent the hang-up signal when the terminal is closed.
+An ampersand, &, at the end of a command will send it to the background, however this is not enough as it will still be sent the hang-up signal when the terminal is closed, you need the `nohop` addition.

 The last example includes the [`nice`](http://linux.die.net/man/1/nice) command as well. `nice` tells the computer that your process should be run with a lower priority, a good idea if you are leaving your process unattended!
 This does not mean it will take any longer than normal as long as there is available CPUs on the machine.